-This string of five towns on the Italian Riviera in Liguria is famous for its colorful seaside houses (people would call it Instagrammable these days) and a great combination of relaxed Italian village life and some outdoor activities, like swimming and hiking.
+This string of five towns on the Italian Riviera in Liguria is famous for its colorful seaside houses (people would call it Instagrammable these days) and a great combination of relaxed Italian village life and outdoor activities swimming and hiking.

-Many compare it to the Amalfi Coast in Italy (which I haven’t visited yet), and what many people agree on is that Cinque Terre is the better choice if you want to hike.
+Many compare it to the Amalfi Coast in Italy (which I haven’t visited yet), and many people agree that Cinque Terre is the better choice if you want to hike.

 Each of the five villages is perched along the Ligurian Coast, in the northwestern part of Italy.
 And thanks to Instagram lately, this area, with its rocky beaches, hiking trails, olive trees, and vineyards, has become extremely popular and is one of Italy´s main tourist destinations.

-The Cinque Terre is a National Park and Protected Marine Area that was recognized in 1997 as a UNESCO World Heritage Site, allowing for some beautiful hikes along the coast and inland.
+The Cinque Terre is a National Park and Protected Marine Area recognized in 1997 as a UNESCO World Heritage Site, allowing for some beautiful hikes along the coast and inland.

 HOW LONG TO STAY IN CINQUE TERRE?

-Though I am normally the first to say, “embrace the place and stay an extra day,“ half of the second day of the itinerary for Cinque Terre is actually a half day trip.
+Though I am normally the first to say, “embrace the place and stay an extra day,“ half of the second day of the itinerary is actually a half-day trip.

 HOW TO GET TO CINQUE TERRE?

 Cinque Terre is easy to reach from cities like Milan, Florence, Turin, Pisa, and Genoa, all of which have international airports.

 From there, you can take a train (Italian public transportation is surprisingly good) to La Spezia, a major port in Liguria, which is located just before the first village of Cinque Terre.